 But you don’t have to use it on us… we’re giving you full permission to give in to the peer pressure here.
 And we think your mom will, too.

 Simple: more and more brands are making a point to incorporate a video marketing strategy into their overall digital marketing plan.
 If you don’t focus on video marketing- both video production and running video ads, you and your business will be left in the dust.

 We want your business to grow.
 Your mom probably does, too.
 And a good video marketing strategy is the answer.

 Beauty company Sephora does a great job of this.
 They often host Facebook live videos, where they invite an influencer to sit and chat about beauty trends.
 The videos are informal, casual, and popular.
-Sephora also publishes shorter videos with bite-size tips for applying makeup or using skincare products.
+Sephora also publishes shorter videos with bite-size tips and tutorials for applying makeup or using skincare products.

 And don’t count Instagram out.
 With the relatively new IGTV feature, it’s easier than ever to share video content on Instagram, even if what you want to share will take longer than sixty seconds.

 Glean inspiration from the Instagram channel of Food Network, the popular TV channel.
 They recently uploaded an IGTV video where a few of their staffers were blindfolded to taste pizza from different restaurant chains, trying to guess where each slice was from… and Food Network’s 7 million followers loved it.
 Food Network calls this series “Taste Test” and regularly publishes new episodes.

 If big brands like these are taking advantage of the advent of video marketing, it’s important that you do, too.
 Companies like MOZ, Sephora, and Food Network realize that video marketing is the future- and more than that, it’s the now.

 3. Videos are Easy to Integrate.